 Due to physical demands and altitude, a visit to the park is not recommended for people with physical disabilities, heart or respiratory problems, pregnant women, children under 5 years old or senior citizens.

 This entrance fee is usually included in park tour packages.
-In addition, there is a 6,000 peso fee for vehicles.
+In addition, there is a 6,500 peso fee for automobiles and 38,000 pesos for buses.
 And no motorcycles are permitted.

 What to Bring